Do Cherry Shrimp have a bioload?

 One of the first steps in managing bioload is careful stocking.
 While cherry shrimp have a low bioload individually, a large colony can still produce a significant amount of waste.
 Therefore, it’s important to consider the size of your tank and the number of shrimp it can sustain without overwhelming the system.

-A general rule of thumb is to have no more than 10 cherry shrimp per gallonOpens in a new tab. of water, but this can vary depending on other factors such as the presence of plants and other tank inhabitants.
+A general rule of thumb is to have no more than 10 cherry shrimp per gallon of water, but this can vary depending on other factors such as the presence of plants and other tank inhabitants.

 Regular water changes are another crucial part of managing bioload.
 By replacing a portion of the tank water with fresh, dechlorinated water, you can help dilute the concentration of nitrates, the end product of the nitrogen cycle.
 This not only helps manage the bioload but also ensures your shrimp have clean, healthy water to live in.

-Another strategy is to incorporate live plantsOpens in a new tab. into your shrimp tank.
+Another strategy is to incorporate live plants into your shrimp tank.
 Plants absorb nitrates, effectively helping to manage the bioload.
 They also provide additional benefits such as oxygen production and providing hiding spots for your shrimp.

 Lastly, feeding your shrimp appropriately can help manage the bioload.
 Overfeeding can lead to excess waste as uneaten food decays and contributes to the bioload.
 Therefore, it’s important to feed your shrimp only what they can consume in a few minutes and to remove any uneaten food after feeding.